 Take a moment to really process that.
 We.
 Can.
 Only.
 Do.
 What.
 We.
 Can.
 Do.
 As long as you think you can control the world, you will continue to try.

 4. Truth: Clarify Your Priorities.

 Until you know exactly what is important, you will think everything is important.
-This starts with truly understanding and WRITING DOWN what is important to YOU.
+This starts with truly understanding and writing down what is important to you.
 What matters to you.
-The kind of life YOU want.
+What kind of life do you want?

 What are your top three or four priorities in life?
 Inside those priorities, what are the top three priorities?
 Get specific and define it.
 “Being a good mom” is too broad.
 It will cause you to think that every opportunity to be involved in your child’s life fits.
 Define what a good mom will look like for you – the top priorities.

 5. Truth: Understand That Something Always Loses